 Compared to electrical cooktops, induction cooktops heat up your food a lot faster, much more safely and a great deal more efficiently.
+You can also check out our Induction Cooktop FAQ for more information.

 See Also: Induction vs Gas Cooking: Pros & Cons